 The government has ordered all Siem Reap City schools closed and cancelled the Angkor Sangkran festival in the city, scheduled for Khmer New Year next month.

 However, two other events this month will continue as usual.

 Tourism Ministry spokesman Top Sopheak said on Sunday that the River Festival in Battambang province would still be held beginning on Friday, with more than 1 million people estimated to attend.
 Hun Sen added on Monday that he would join the weekend’s festivities.

-Meanwhile, Defense Ministry spokesman Chhum Sucheat said in a Facebook post on Sunday that planned military exercises with China would proceed, running from Saturday until April 1 in Kampot province’s Chumkiri district.
+Meanwhile, Defense Ministry spokesman Chhum Socheat said in a Facebook post on Sunday that planned military exercises with China would proceed, running from Saturday until April 1 in Kampot province’s Chumkiri district.

 Additional reporting by Sun Sokhen, Nat Sopheap and Khut Sokun